-If you’ve learnt to drive before you’ll know that, in your test, you have to very obviously show off your skills.
-It’s no good glancing at your mirrors, you have to actively move your head and look in each individual one – meaningfully and purposefully.
+If you’ve learnt to drive before, you’ll know that, in your test, you have to show off your skills very obviously.
+It’s no good to glance at your mirrors; you have to actively move your head and look into each individual one – meaningfully and purposefully.

 But when you pass, you don’t necessarily carry these skills on.
 I’ve had my driving test for four years now, and I certainly don’t actively move my head to look in the mirrors.
 I look in them, but they’re much more subtle.

-I’ll give you the example of role shift.
-When learning BSL, you are told that you should physically shift your body to the side and embody a different style of signing in order to clearly become a different signer within the story.
-This is the same as learning to drive – obviously showing off your skills.
+I’ll give you an example of a role shift.
+When learning BSL, you are told that you should physically shift your body to the side and embody a different style of signing in order to become a different signer within the story clearly.
+This is the same as learning to drive – obviously, showing off your skills.

 But, like driving, these skills become much more subtle when applied in a more realistic setting.
-I saw deaf people tell intricate stories with conversations, without so much as the slightest shift in the body, or any trace of a change of signing style.
-It was incredibly difficult to grasp, so you need to be properly engaged in the story to understand.
+I saw deaf people tell intricate stories with conversations, without so much as the slightest shift in the body or any trace of a change of signing style.
+It was incredibly difficult to grasp, so you must be properly engaged in the story to understand.

-It may be that the signer does a fleeting point to spot where they’ve placed another person, or they use a sign name to reference them – but it is SUBTLE.
-But, like driving, you’ll learn to pick it up if you have enough practise.
+It may be that the signer makes a fleeting point to spot where they’ve placed another person, or they use a sign name to reference them – but it is SUBTLE.
+But, like driving, you’ll learn to pick it up with enough practice.